Pacific Islanders in Publishing

 (he/him)

-Steven Edmund Winduo is a Papua New Guinean poet, short story writer, and scholar who teaches at the University of Papua New Guinea.
-He is the author of the poetry collections Lomo’ha I am, in Spirits’ Voice I Call (1991), Hembemba: Rivers of the Forest (2000), A Rower’s Song (2009), and Detwan How?
+Steven Edmund Winduo is a Papua New Guinean poet, writer, and scholar who teaches at the University of Papua New Guinea.
+He's the author of the poetry collections Lomo’ha I am, in Spirits’ Voice I Call (1991), Hembemba: Rivers of the Forest (2000), A Rower’s Song (2009), Detwan How?
 Poems in Tok Pisin and English (2012) and a short story collection, The Unpainted Mask (2010).

 Memoir